COVID-19 Resource Page

 SARS-CoV-2 can infect hepatocytes and stimulate hepatic glucose production through gluconeogenesis

-The SARS-CoV-2 infects hepatocytes and stimulates their production of glucose through gluconeogenesis.
+SARS-CoV-2 can infect, replicate, and produce infectious viral particles in primary human hepatocytes and stimulate their production of glucose through gluconeogenesis.

 De novo onset or exacerbation of psoriasis following the SARS-CoV-2 infection or COVID-19 vaccination